UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering. Bachelor's Degree in Aerospace Systems Engineering EEL

 Arduino UNO board

-Hardware Print the circuit schematic and start examining it.
-This is an article reference from an online magazine Tawil, Y. Understanding Arduino UNO Hardware Design, All About Circuits, 2016.
+Hardware Print the circuit schematic and start examining it to deduce its main uilding blocks.
+This is an reference article from an online magazine Tawil, Y. Understanding Arduino UNO Hardware Design, All About Circuits, 2016.

 Software development environment: Arduino IDE.
 Installed in LAB1.